uber/h3/website/docs/library/index/h3indexing.md

 ## Introduction

 The H3 system assigns a unique hierarchical index to each cell.
-Each directed edge, each, and vertex is assigned an index based on its origin or owner cell, respectively.
+Each directed edge, edge, and vertex is assigned an index based on its origin or owner cell, respectively.

 ## H3Index Representation